apjanke/so-you-wanna-code/docs/PRAG-101.md

 * Join the "Lovelace Cafe" Discord
   * This is Andrew's Discord for people doing this program.
 Ask him for an invite.
+  * (The Lovelace Cafe is restricted to Andrew's personal friends, so I don't have to worry about moderation.)

 ## Setting up your identity